Elledykstra/hangman/README.md

 # Hangman Game
 An interactive Hangman game with visual in which the user can input a letter to try to complete a random word given.
-The random word is chosen through an array list, and the visual is shown through a series of ASCII art.
+The word is chosen randomly through an array list, and the visual is shown through a series of ASCII art.

 ## Project Group Members: Miles Groussman, Elle Dykstra, Cindy Tra